lukiwieser/aave-liquidation-risk/README.md

 | liquidationCall |   249 |

 Liquidations only make up a small number of all the interactions.
-There are less repays than borrows.
+There are fewer repays than borrows.
 This indicates that users borrow multiple times, and then repay these cryptocurrencies in one transaction.
 To get more information about borrows & repays, we have to look at individual loans.

 #### Loans

-Next lets look at individual loans.
+Next, let's look at individual loans.

 We can estimate the loans by sequentially adding up the borrowed and subtracting the repaid amount.
 If the amount reaches zero, we know the loan is fully repaid aka *closed*.